ambi1303/Multi-Model/README.md

    chmod +x setup.sh
    ./setup.sh
    ```
-   This script will:
+   This will:
    - Create virtual environments for all Python services
-   - Install all required dependencies
+   - Install all dependencies
-   - Download necessary models
+   - Download required models
    - Set up the frontend

-3. **Start all services:**
+3. **Start all backend services:**
    ```bash
    python start_all_backends.py
    ```